brdav/fastrvm/README.md

 1. Tipping, M. E. (2001).
 Sparse Bayesian Learning and the Relevance Vector Machine.
 Journal of Machine Learning Research, 1, 211–244.

+2. Faul, A. C., & Tipping, M. E. (2002).
+Analysis of Sparse Bayesian Learning.
+In Advances in Neural Information Processing Systems 14 (NeurIPS 2002).

-2. Tipping, M. E. & Faul, A. C. (2003).
+3. Tipping, M. E., & Faul, A. C. (2003).
 Fast Marginal Likelihood Maximisation for Sparse Bayesian Models.
-Proceedings of the 4th International Workshop on Artificial Intelligence and Statistics (AISTATS / PMLR), pages 276–283, 2003.
+In Proceedings of the 4th International Workshop on Artificial Intelligence and Statistics (AISTATS).
+PMLR, 276–283.

 This implementation follows the ideas and practical choices from the SparseBayes (v2.0) MATLAB package by Michael Tipping — see the [SparseBayes v2.0 download page](https://www.miketipping.com/downloads.htm).
-Please cite [1] for the core algorithm and [2] for the marginal-likelihood acceleration where applicable.
+Please cite [1] for the core algorithm and [3] for the marginal-likelihood acceleration where applicable.

 ## License